frederic-perez/AmE-dictionary/data/idioms.md

 __pass up__
 __pat (one) on the back__ To praise one. _The only reason he stays late at work is so the boss will pat him on the back._
 __patch up__ :three::dart: __1__ To mend, repair, or service something to the point of being functional or whole again, especially temporarily, typically by adding material to cover or connect broken or missing parts.
 A noun or pronoun can be used between “patch” and “up.”
 To fix something quickly so it can be used until it’s repaired properly or replaced. _John patched up the hose with an old bike tube._ __2__ To restore a relationship damaged by a disagreement or dispute.
 A noun or pronoun can be used between “patch” and “up.” _I tried to patch up my dispute with Marcy, but she isn’t ready to forgive me._ __3__ To treat someone’s wound, injury, or illness.
 A noun or pronoun can be used between “patch” and “up.” _I know you’re hurting, but the doctors here will patch you up._
+__pay (one’s) last respects__ To show or express one’s respect for someone who has died, especially by attending their funeral, wake, memorial service, etc. _Anyone who wishes to pay their last respects to my husband is welcome to do so at the viewing this Saturday, from 10 AM to 4 PM._
 __pay homage (to someone or something)__
 __pay the price__ To suffer the consequences for doing something or risking something. _Oh, my head!
 I am paying the price for drinking too much last night._
 __pay through the nose (for something)__ :three::hammer:
+__pearly whites__ A person’s set of teeth. _Be sure to brush your pearly whites twice a day, or you might end up getting a cavity!_
 __peeping Tom__ A person who secretly watches others, especially for sexual gratification; a voyeur.
+__peg it__ To leave or depart very quickly or suddenly. _You’d better peg it, or you’re going to be late for school!_ _After a really long day at the office, I pegged it out of there as soon as the clock struck 5!_
 __peg someone as something__ (have someone pegged as something) To think of someone in a certain way. _Susan pegged the new employee as a lazy worker._ _She had him pegged as a fortune hunger._
+__penguin suit__ _slang_ A man’s formal evening wear, i.e., a tuxedo. _I need to find somewhere I can rent a penguin suit for my brother’s wedding this summer._
 __perfect storm__ :four: A critical or disastrous situation created by a powerful concurrence of factors.
 __perk up__ :three: To make or become more lively, energetic, attentive, cheerful, dynamic, etc. _I wish you would perk up._ _I think I need some coffee to perk me up._ _The mint perks everything up._
+__pester (someone) for (something)__ To continually annoy someone with requests for something. _I wish you would stop pestering me for a new bicycle; your birthday will be here soon enough!_
 __pet hate__ A source of annoyance for one; a pet peeve. _Ugh, my pet hate is people who chew with their mouths open._
 __pick (one’s) nose__ :two::dart: __1__ Literally, to remove nasal mucus (i.e., “boogers”) with one’s finger. _Tommy!
 Quit picking your nose, that’s a filthy habit!_ __2__ By extension, to dawdle, fool around, or waste time idly. _No wonder we’re losing so much money—half our staff just stands around picking their noses for most of the day!_
 __pick on (one)__ :two: To harass, bully, or tease one. _I like to pick on people that I love._